paulbarbu/multiReplace/README.md

 multiReplace
 =======

-This is an extensible, cross-platform, command line tool written in C for fast find & replace strings in multiple files at a time.
+This is an extensible, cross-platform, command line tool written in Python for fast find & replace strings in multiple files at a time.

-The strings and their replacement are stored in \*.ini files as pairs.
+The strings and their replacement are stored in \*.ini files(config files) as pairs.

 Defaults
 ========